stuartalexwhitehead/haar/README.md

 And that’s it (unless you need `sudo`, that is).

 ## Usage
-Gulp is used to provide compilation build steps and commands should be run from the root direction of the repository.
+Gulp is used to define compilation tasks and the commands should be run from the root direction of the repository.
 The compiled PDF will be available from `./compiled/haar.pdf`.
 Here’s what’s available:

 Command           | Description
 ------------------|------------